9-2-3 Jobs Limited

 On what legal basis does 9-2-3 process my personal data?

-The legal basis on which 9-2-3 processes your personal information is that of:
+The legal bases on which 9-2-3 may process your personal information are:

-3. The fulfilment of our legal obligations; when we provide services to you, we are legally obliged to hold certain information on you or your organisation and to retain copies of relevant documents, which may include your personal data.
+3. the fulfilment of our legal obligations.
+For example, when we provide services to you, we are legally obliged to hold certain information on you or your organisation and to retain copies of relevant documents, which may include your personal data.
 We may also under certain circumstances be obliged to disclose your personal data to a regulatory body or law enforcement agency.

 What is our legitimate interest in processing this personal data?